utensil/blog/content/posts/math-2024/index.md

 ### Type Theory

-Recently I have read [some meta-level dependent type theory](https://ice1000.org/) [Typst source](https://github.com/ice1000/website/tree/main/dtt-dev).
+Recently I have read [some meta-level dependent type theory](https://ice1000.org/) ([Typst source](https://github.com/ice1000/website/tree/main/dtt-dev)).
 It might be time to re-read `leantt` paper, and start reading `lean4lean` paper/source.

+The author `ice1000` has strong interest in QIIT (Quotient Inductive-Inductive Types) and QIIR (Quotient Inductive-Inductive Recursion), he has [implemented `overlap` in Aya](https://github.com/aya-prover/aya-dev/pull/1042) with [termination check and confluence check](https://github.com/aya-prover/aya-dev/blob/main/cli-impl/src/test/resources/negative/PatCohError.txt).

+Aya has a philosophy that the kernel could include pattern matching, but at the cost of no generation and translation of eliminators at present.
+In principle this is feasible, without `overlap`, it could be implemented by "theory of signatures", with `overlap`, it needs "Coherent and concurrent elimination for initial algebras" which I find fascinating, and have read {{< cite "yeasin2011initial" >}}.

+The author also has a great article on TT & Cat {{< cite "zhang2021type" >}}.
+His recommendation of {{< cite "gundry2013tutorial" >}} is also worth reading.

 Although remotely related, I'll place [Introduction to Formal Reasoning (COMP2065)](http://www.cs.nott.ac.uk/~psztxa/comp2065.23-24.ifr-notes/_build/html/index.html#) in this section so I won't lose track of it.